Skip to content

 April 2022

-In April 2022, the Candidate Questionnaire and FIS Inspection Group report will be published and distributed to the National Ski Associations, Technical Committee chairs and the FIS Council
+In April 2022, the Candidate Questionnaire and FIS Inspection Group report was published and distributed to the National Ski Associations, Technical Committee chairs and the FIS Council

 Skiing in Narvikfjellet